Data-Driven Bed Capacity Planning Using $M_t/G_t/\infty$ Queueing Models with an Application to Neonatal Intensive Care Units: Problem Setting and Data

 \subsection{Data Description}

-We utilize a multi-year dataset comprising detailed records of NICU admissions from five major sites in the Calgary Zone between April 1, 2016 and December 31, 2023.
-Each record corresponds to a single admission.
-This dataset includes a range of variables describing patient demographics, admission characteristics, diagnosis codes, and timestamps of NICU stays.
-It allows for the reconstruction of daily patient census counts and the estimation of historical demand and LOS patterns at a site-specific level.
-For model development, we only use the institution identifier and total NICU LOS, measured in days, as a continuous variable to account for partial-day stays (e.g., 1.5 days).
-These features are essential for estimating time-varying occupancy per site in our queueing framework.
+We utilize a multi-year dataset of NICU admissions from five major sites in the Calgary Zone between April 1, 2016 and December 31, 2023, with each record representing one admission.
+The data include patient demographics, admission characteristics, diagnosis codes, and timestamps, enabling reconstruction of daily census counts and estimation of site-specific demand and LOS patterns.
+For modeling, we use only the institution identifier and total NICU LOS in days, treated as continuous to capture partial-day stays.
+These variables are sufficient to estimate time-varying occupancy within the queueing framework.

-Our study has received ethical approval from the University of Calgary’s Conjoint Health Research Ethics Board (CHREB) under ethics ID REB24-0800.
-All data are collected in accordance with Alberta Health Services (AHS) data governance protocols, with direct identifiers removed prior to researcher access.
-Only de-identified records of NICU admissions, discharges, and intra-hospital transfers are used for analysis.
-Data confidentiality and privacy are maintained in compliance with AHS and institutional guidelines.